aastramskas/Pp_homework/README.md

 # Podbase Application overview

-In it's current state I highly disagree that this application is ready to be deployed to the final user.
+In its current state I highly disagree that this application is ready to be deployed to the final user.
 All three modules has a lot of issues.

 1. All `GET` endpoints have issues with data filtering, there is no way to filter information depending on parameters (`status`, `dealerId`, `manufacturerId`, `model`).
 These problems will be a headache for end user when trying to view information in frontend application.